bmc-compuware-test/codepipeline-deployment-list/README.md

 ## Example usage

-The following example retrieves all the deployments using default filter- priorWeek=true
+The following example retrieves all the deployments using default filter : priorWeek=true

 ``` yaml
 on: [push]